elyseronzier/elyseronzier.github.io/_posts/2021-09-14-Learning-Path-TryHackMe.md

 ---

 Delving into the world of CyberSec, I was a little lost with the host of resources and recommendations online.
-However, once I found this extremely useful [guide](https://blog.tryhackme.com/free_path/) I was able to slowly make my way into the the knowledge pool.
+However, once I found this extremely useful [guide](https://blog.tryhackme.com/free_path/) I was able to slowly make my way into the knowledge pool.

 The following list is taken from this same guide and shows the rooms I have completed and those I have yet to complete.
 This post will enable me to go back to rooms previously completed to brush up on a skill or tool.
+And to continue to pursue the goals for TryHackMe in order to better my skills.

 # Level 1 - Intro
 - [x] [OpenVPN](https://tryhackme.com/room/openvpn)